-I will also be conducting a 22-Minute Webinar talking about this home brewing system and how you can take advantage of the features built into SOLIDWORKS Electrical and apply them to your own projects.
-To register, use the link here.
-The webinar is scheduled for March 17th, 2017; 11:00AM and 2:00PM ET (Happy St. Patrick’s Day!).
-Click here and register today!
+I also conducted a 22-Minute Webinar talking about this home brewing system and how you can take advantage of the features built into SOLIDWORKS Electrical and apply them to your own projects.
+Click here and register to watch the recorded webinar!

 Still looking for more?
 Here’s the best part.
 In a few weeks’ time, my SOLIDWORKS teammates and I will be brewing an actual beer using the same electric brewing system you see here in our digital brewery.
 We will be producing a video mini-series that walks us through the various stages of the brewing process while we also cover several features, tips, and tricks related to SOLIDWORKS Electrical.
 Read this blog post to get an introduction to the Brewing with Electricity project.

 I am extremely excited about this interactive project we’re creating and we hope you will be too.
 So keep an eye out and your taste buds ready for more information about this awesome brewing adventure with The SOLIDWORKS Brewery.
 If you’re a fan of Twitter, you can follow me @SWECAD.